WHAT TO DO IN WINTER IN DUBAI

 I seriously dislike heat, and October and early November are too hot for me – as are March and April.
 But of course, some love this hot weather because you can do a few activities that you might not enjoy during the colder months.

-While it is warm throughout the year, it can be chilly (-ish) on some days at the end of November, throughout all of December and January, and in the beginning of February.
+While it is warm throughout the year, it can be chilly (-ish) on some days at the end of November, throughout December and January, and at the beginning of February.
 It gets especially chilly in the evenings.

 As I often get asked, here is the dress code for women: You do not have to cover your face or hair.
 You can wear short sleeves, shorts, and skirts in most parts of the city.
 You can wear a bikini at the beach.

 It does rain for a few days in the summer months, but while the rain can be heavy, it normally does not last all day or for more than a few days.
-So, it might be good to know about a few things to do in Dubai when it rains, but that is not a big issue in general.
+So, it might be good to know about a few things to do in Dubai when it rains, though it is not a big issue in general.